Winner-gH/Pair-programming/README.md

 ## This repo is where the final pull request is to be made after the completion of the whole pair programming task.

 Firstly let's understand what is the task that is to be completed and put into the file.
-Let's say that your first name is Mohammed, now
+Let's say that your first name is X-Mas, now
-- Your first initial is M
+- Your first initial is X.
 - A-->1    B-->2   C-->3   D-->4
 - Similarly Z-->26
-- Calculate the count of your first name's first initial, which in our case is 'M' which corresponds to 13
+- Calculate the count of your first name's first initial, which in our case is 'X' which corresponds to 24.
 - Now you have to perform the obtained number's integer division by 2.
-- In our case it is 6.
+- In our case it is 12.
-- Finally you have to write your first name followed by hyphen and then the answer obtained
+- Finally you have to write your first name followed by hyphen and then the answer obtained.
-- In our case it will be Mohammed-6
+- In our case it will be X-Mas-12
 - If this answer comes out to be 0 then add 1 to it.

-### Before the main task I would like to mention that only 1st year students are allowed to use the Github UI and 2nd years are allowed to do so at places where it is required.
+### Kindly note that only first-year students are permitted to do the tasks using the GitHub UI; second-year students may complete tasks using the UI wherever necessary, otherwise using the command line.

 ## Main Task
 - 1st person (let's say X) creates a repository in his Github account.